flinker-app/docsfx/style-guide.md

 - Don’t paste large screenshots of code.
 - Don’t duplicate content across pages; use includes.
 - Don’t use internal project code names in public docs.

+## 10. Sample FAQs

+# Teams IFC Viewer – FAQ

+## Privacy & data

+### Does the Teams IFC Viewer send any telemetry or IFC data to Flinker?

+No. The Teams IFC Viewer does **not** send any IFC or BCF content to Flinker.
+Only minimal technical metadata is processed, as described in the *Architecture & Data Protection* documentation.